 An easy way to maximize the reach and potential of your posts is to incorporate hashtags into your Instagram strategy.
 It’s easy to go over on the hashtag game and come off as spammy.
 However, a few strategic hashtags can grow your reach and your following.
 Try to use local hashtags such as #Chicagobrews or #NYChairstyling to find influencers and other accounts relevant to your niche.

 The simplest way to market your small business on Instagram and expand your reach is to dive into the paid options on Instagram.
 After you’ve established your business profile, you’ll be able to find the advertising options on your main profile page by clicking promotions or on a single photo where the “promote” button is below the photo.

 You’ll need to have a Facebook account connected to your account to manage the ad campaign.
 However, once you get it started, you’ll be able to manage or customize the campaign at any point.
-This is a great tool to grow your following and reach if you’re willing to allocate funds from your marketing budget to growing your Instagram.
+This is a great tool to grow your following and reach if you’re willing to allocate funds from your marketing budget to grow your Instagram.

 Instagram is a gold mine for spreading your small business’s name is an overcrowded marketplace.
 Getting started with the platform is easy, but you’ll need to make sure to prioritize the quality of your profile over just creating a simple profile and promising you’ll update it later.
 There’s plenty of tools available and resources, so get going and tap into the potential of Instagram.

 Anastasia Masters is a Content Marketing Associate at G2.
 She graduated from the University of Michigan with a degree in history.
 In her spare time, Anastasia enjoys eating her way through different neighborhoods, planning her next trip, and binging a new show on Netflix.
 You can follow her on Twitter at @anastasia_mm0.